-With Pandora’s new options for Pandora Premium, they will be introducing Mechanical Royalties paid directly to the Publisher, and are worth more than Performance Royalties.
+With Pandora’s new options for Pandora Premium, they will be introducing Mechanical Royalties paid directly to the Publisher, which are worth more than Performance Royalties.
 A Mechanical Royalty is distributed when a song is mechanically or digitally reproduced (CD, vinyl, download).

-With double the revenue streams from Pandora, dropping a new song can be very beneficial when an artist copyrights their work, picks the right online distributor (CD Baby, Tunecore, etc.), and submits the music through a Performance Rights Organization.
+With double the revenue opportunities from Pandora, dropping a new song can be very beneficial when an artist copyrights their work, picks the right online distributor (CD Baby, Tunecore, etc.), and submits the music through a Performance Rights Organization.
 By completing those steps, an artist is on the right path to make money from Pandora, Spotify, Tidal, and Apple Music.